 Scientists are also worried because there’s so much we don’t know about Zika virus and the potential harm it may cause to humans or animals.
 Even though we’ve known about Zika virus for nearly 70 years, extensive research is just beginning.

 We don’t know.
 At this time there is no evidence that dogs or cats can transmit or contract Zika virus.
 The studies haven’t been done.
 There is evidence that primates and humans can become infected and transmit Zika virus through mosquito bites.
 Some research suggests rodents can harbor or transmit the virus.

-What can I do to protect my pets from Zika virus?
+What can I do to protect my pets?

 Mosquito control is the best defense at this time against Zika virus.
 Unfortunately for us, Aedes mosquitoes are incredibly tough critters.
 They are aggressive daytime feeders and prefer people over most animals and thrive indoors or outside.
 The eggs of Aedes can survive dry, cold conditions for over a year and hatch into larvae as soon as they contact water.
 Remove any standing water from flower pots, bowls or buckets to help eliminate mosquito breeding areas.